SnickerdoodleLabs/protocol/documentation/sdql/README.md

 #### ads.logic (optional)
 A sub-keyword of `logic` used to specify an array of ad expressions.
 An ad expression can return objects declared in the [`ads`](/documentation/sdql/README.md#ads) block given either of the following conditions:
-1. the objects declared in [queries](/documentation/sdql#queries-required) have sufficient permissions to access the requisite attributes of the persistence layer, and the conditional queries resolve to true or
+1. the objects declared in [queries](/documentation/sdql/README.md#queries-required) have sufficient permissions to access the requisite attributes of the persistence layer, and the conditional queries resolve to true or
-2. the objects declared in [insights](/documentation/sdql/README.md#) have been provided (i.e, sufficient permissions exists to access the requisite attributes of the persistence layer) and the insights conditions are resolved to true.
+2. the insights declared in [returns.logic](/documentation/sdql/README.md#returnslogic-optional) have been provided (i.e, sufficient permissions exists to access the requisite attributes of the persistence layer) and the insights conditions are resolved to true.

 ## Accessibliity of Instances
 The following table describes the accessibility of the instances declared in the SDQL file.